helsinova/ehwe/src/doc/manpage.md

  * `<output_file>`

     File to write calibration data to.
-When this argument is provided, no data will be written to the device's flash.
+When this argument is provided, no data will be written to the adapter's flash.

 flash_restore